datsoftlyngby/soft2019fall-bi-teaching-material/week41/assignment_7/README.md

   * balanced, do you need to _re-balance_ the data,
   * how to re-balance, if needed?

+Regarding the issue of balanced data sets, you should read the Jupyter notebook _'./week41/lecture_notesImbalanceResamplingStrategies.ipynb'_ in GitHub.
+But stay with simple deletion of rows to balance your classes; remember that you have about 1.5 million rows.

 ### Part 2: ML model selection and construction
 Build a classification model, the objective being to predict whether a housing sale price would be adjusted or not adjusted.